-Simultaneously, maintaining competitive rates compared to Liberty Utilities' default service rates - as market prices, energy technologies and policies change over time - will require nimble decision-making and the ability to evolve business operations in response to changing market conditions to actively manage risk, minimize costs and maximize the creation of customer value.
+Simultaneously, maintaining competitive rates compared to Eversource's default service rates - as market prices, energy technologies and policies change over time - will require nimble decision-making and the ability to evolve business operations in response to changing market conditions in order to actively manage risk, minimize costs and maximize the creation of customer value.

-The structure of the Coalition - the combination of the joint powers agency's community governance model, competitive business model and coordinated approach to engaging in public advocacy - has been designed to enable and streamline these activities for Lebanon Community Power at an advantageous, cost-effective economy-of-scale.
+The structure of the Coalition - the combination of the joint powers agency's community governance model, competitive business model and coordinated approach to engaging in public advocacy - has been designed to enable and streamline these activities for Rye Community Power at an advantageous, cost-effective economy-of-scale.

-Participation in the Coalition is therefore expected to strengthen the capacity and financial performance of Lebanon Community Power, such that the program can operate continuously as a self-supporting, competitive enterprise for the foreseeable future, and will therefore be able to work towards achieving the full scope of our policy goals and objectives over the long-term.
+Participation in the Coalition is therefore expected to strengthen the capacity and financial performance of Rye Community Power, such that the program is able to operate continuously as a self-supporting, competitive enterprise for the foreseeable future, and will therefore be able to work towards achieving the full scope of our policy goals and objectives over the long-term.